fahim8401/crmphp/README.md

 - Create transaction as HR with salary deduction; check salary tracker.
 - Mark pending transaction as received; check changed_by/changed_at.
 - Run close_month script; verify CSV and pending moved to next month.

+## Database Schema Notes

+- The `transactions` table includes a `settle_date` column for pending transactions.
+- Use this date to trigger reminders or reports for money collection.

 ## File Structure